 Photobiology

-We build and use the massive facilities of DESY to answer questions at the intersection of light and biology.
+We build and use x-ray technology to answer questions at the intersection of light and biology.

 FS-CFEL-PBIO is the research group at CFEL focused on understanding photoactive biological systems, primarily isolated proteins.
-The group is led by TJ Lane and works closely with others on the DESY campus, especially the Chapman/coherent imaging group, the Meents/biomedical x-ray group, and the HARBOR institute.
+The group is led by TJ Lane (link: personal page) and works closely with others on the DESY campus, especially the Chapman/coherent imaging group, the Meents/biomedical x-ray group, and the HARBOR institute.

 Read more